Film review: Ghost Rider: Spirit of Vengeance (2011), directed by Mark Neveldine and Brian Taylor

 Mum and son run, chased by Moreau (Idris Elba), a priest … However, Moreau loses them and turns to Johnny Blaze to help find them and bring them to safety, which is of course not as simple as it would first seem, and even when they’ve gotten to the safe place, is it all that safe?
 And so on.
 Also, Blaze is in it for the chance to get his soul back.

 With notable appearances by Anthony Head as some kind of monk, Christopher Lambert as a more hardcore monk with facial tattoos and Vincent Regan as a weapons seller.

-The Squeeze and I are agreed on this.
+Mr T and I are agreed on this.
 He went into the cinema hoping he’d like it, I went into the cinema hoping I’d at least enjoy it.
 Both came out with a “meh” feeling.
 The storyline in itself was okay, but the film didn’t flow.
 It felt like “Scene 1, end of Scene 1, Scene 2 begins”, very … episodic, almost.
 The whole film put too much emphasis on special effects, in a “LOOK, IT’S 3D!
 ISN’T IT JUST AWESOME?!” way, meaning prolonged bits of this:

 It got boring.
 Especially when he hovers over people like that for a good three minutes without doing anything else … I mean, if you’re going to claim the guy’s soul, bloody do it already!
 It was equally groanworthy when it was so painfully obvious that he would not kill Carrigan, even though he had the chance and Carrigan is a bad guy.
 He had the opportunity several times, and I was thinking “and he’s going to let him get away again, because Carrigan has plot armour“.